Course Descriptions

 Concentration(s): Public Interest Law (JD)

-This two-semester (year-long) Clinic, which is highly recommended for the Public Interest Law Concentration, is associated with California Regulatory Law and the Public Interest, and offers students an experiential opportunity to complement the knowledge gained from that class.
-Each student is assigned to monitor one to two state agencies for the full academic year, and does so by attending agency meetings, analyzing regulatory proposals, monitoring legislation and litigation impacting the agency, and more.
-In addition to drafting frequent tweets and blogs about their agencies, each semester students write articles on their agencies for publication in the California Regulatory Law Reporter, which appears on Westlaw.
-This enables students to achieve publication prior to graduation in the major state administrative law publication.
-Students in this clinic meet with Consumer Protection Policy Center staff at least once a week to inform and guide their work.
+This Clinic, offered in both the Fall and the Spring semesters, is highly recommended for the Public Interest Law Concentration.
+This Clinic is associated with California Regulatory Law and the Public Interest, and offers students an experiential opportunity to complement the knowledge gained from that class.
+In the Clinic, each student is assigned to monitor one or more state agencies, and does so by attending agency meetings (or watching them online), analyzing regulatory proposals, monitoring legislation and litigation impacting the agency, and more.
+In addition to drafting periodic tweets and blogs about their agencies during the semester, at the end of the semester students write articles on their agencies for publication in the California Regulatory Law Reporter, which appears on Westlaw.
+This enables students to achieve, prior to graduation, publication in the major state administrative law publication.
+Students in this Clinic meet with Prof. Fellmeth and Consumer Protection Policy Center staff weekly to inform and guide their work.

 Child Advocacy Clinic: Dependency I & II (LWVL507)